MantisTMD1/spotify-clone/README.md

 # spotify-clone
 This a fully functioning Spotify web app.
-I used React and Spotify's API.
+Built wiht React and Spotify's API.